amilajack/alfred/README.md

   // The (optional) interface that this skill will implement.
 A skill uses an interface
   // when it is able to replace an existing subcommand.
 For example, both the
   // alfred-skill-parcel and alfred-skill-webpack skills, which both register a 'build'
-  // subcommand, will both implement alfred-interface-build.
+  // subcommand, will both implement @alfredpkg/interface-build.
 Implementing it will require
   // them to adhere to a shared set of calling conventions such as flags, subcommands, etc
-  interface: 'alfred-interface-transpile',
+  interface: '@alfredpkg/interface-transpile',
   // ⚠️  Deprecated ️️⚠️
   devDependencies: {
     '@babel/cli': '7.2.0',